discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 Competitions where drawing is impossible can still use the `vs` event type and just use the `draw` outcome to indicate the match being cancelled due to some act of god.

 The `vs` event type requires that the path segment preceding it be in the form `<team1>_<team2>` where `<team1>_<team2>` are the competing teams.
-For example, `NBA/s2019/2020-08-11/PHI_PHX?vs` describes a team named `PHI` is playing against another team named `PHX`.
+For example, `/NBA/s2019/2020-08-11/PHI_PHX?vs` describes a team named `PHI` is playing against another team named `PHX`.
 Additionally the client can infer the date of the match.

-Clients that are familiar with the `NBA` namespace will be able to infer that the game is part of the 2019 season and that `PHI` refers to the Phoenix Suns and `PHX` refers to the Philadelphia 76ers.
+Clients that are familiar with the `/NBA` namespace will be able to infer that the game is part of the 2019 season and that `PHI` refers to the Phoenix Suns and `PHX` refers to the Philadelphia 76ers.

 The outcomes for this event are `PHI_win`, `PHX_win` or `draw`.
 Note that the team names are somewhat redundantly included to make the winning team explicit rather than using something like `left-team-won`.